-J. Seller shall complete civil survey for site layout before disturbing the ground.

-- K. Excavated material stockpiles, equipment and other materials shall be kept a minimum of two (2) feet or more from edge of excavations. - L. Signs/Barricading/Boundary marker: - 1.
+- J. Seller shall complete civil survey for site layout before disturbing the ground. - K. Excavated material stockpiles, equipment and other materials shall be kept a minimum of two (2) feet or more from edge of excavations. - L. Signs/Barricading/Boundary marker: - 1.
 Seller shall post signs stating "Danger: Excavation Site" or similar wording so they are visible on all sides of the boundary marker or protective barrier. - 2.
-Excavations less than six (6) feet in depth, or sloped or stepped excavations require soft barricades (at a minimum) to be installed no less than two (2) feet from edge. - 3.
-Excavations having a leading edge six (6) feet vertical or more above lower levels require guardrail system to be installed no less than two (2) feet from edge. - American Association of State Highway and Transportation Officials (AASHTO) Manual for Assessing Safety Hardware (MASH) tested concrete barriers shall be utilized to protect workers where vehicle traffic hazard has been identified. - M. Seller shall provide temporary walkway or bridge with handrails when personnel or equipment must cross over an excavation. - N. Seller shall pause work and notify the STR immediately of differing conditions from the Excavation/Penetration Permit and/or property damage during excavation or penetration work activities.
+Excavations less than six (6) feet in depth or sloped or stepped excavations require soft barricades (at a minimum) to be installed no less than two (2) feet from edge. - 3.
+Excavations having a leading edge six (6) feet vertical or more above lower levels require guardrail system to be installed no less than two (2) feet from edge. - 4.
+Concrete barriers shall be utilized to protect workers from vehicle traffic hazard. - M. Seller shall provide temporary walkway or bridge with handrails when personnel or equipment must cross over an excavation. - N. Seller shall pause work and notify the STR immediately of differing conditions from the Excavation/Penetration Permit and/or property damage during excavation or penetration work activities.
 Seller shall annotate the Excavation/Penetration Permit identifying the differing site conditions and participate in the investigation. - O. Excavation greater than four (4) feet in depth shall have a safe means of egress that does not cause employees to travel more than twenty-five (25) feet (lateral travel) to exit an excavation.
+Ladders used to gain access to a different elevation, must be secured.

+P. Penetrations:

-Ladders used to gain access to a different elevation, must be secured. - P. Penetrations: - 1.
-Seller shall utilize a drill stop/interrupter device on electric powered tools when penetrating a surface potentially having electrical conduit or other utilities embedded beneath the surface unless approved otherwise by the Company. - Q. Instructions for obtaining Company provided Excavation/Penetration Permits are provided in Section 2.6. - R. Conduct a walk down with Y-12 Safety and Industrial Hygiene (S&IH) prior to start of excavation or penetration to review the permit and to analyze the site for hazards.
+Seller shall utilize a drill stop/interrupter device on electric powered tools when penetrating a surface potentially having electrical conduit or other utilities embedded beneath the surface unless approved otherwise by the Company.

+- Q. Instructions for obtaining Company provided Excavation/Penetration Permits are provided in Section 2.6. - R. Conduct a walk down with Y-12 Safety and Industrial Hygiene (S&IH) prior to start of excavation or penetration to review the permit and to analyze the site for hazards.
 Permit revisions require a follow-up hazard analysis. - S. Seller shall brief excavation/penetration workers on the permit requirements and special conditions in the excavation/penetration area and provide additional briefings to include any applicable permit revisions.